-If you’d like help with your shopping, NHS Volunteer Responders are also here for you.
+If you’d like help with your shopping, NHS Volunteer Responders are also here for you and will continue to support you after 31 July.
 You can choose what products you want and when you want them, and an NHS Volunteer Responder will then pick up and deliver your shopping to you.
-They can also pick up prescriptions or any other essentials you need.
+NHS Volunteer Responders can also pick up other essentials you need.
 Call 0808 196 3646 (8am to 8pm) to arrange volunteer support.

-- Asking someone who can pick up your prescription from the local pharmacy (this is the best option, if possible).
+- ask someone to pick up your prescription from the local pharmacy (this is the best option, if possible)

-- Contacting your pharmacy to ask them to deliver your prescription to you or to help you find a volunteer (who will have been ID checked) to deliver it.
+- contact your pharmacy to ask to help you find a volunteer (who will have been ID checked) to deliver it

 You may also need to arrange for collection or delivery of hospital specialist medication that is prescribed to you by your hospital care team.